henrylawson/henrylawson.net/website/_posts/2016-02-10-bad-analogies.markdown

 methodology to engineering.

-When we draw parallels between other engineering practices and software, we underplay these variables and such create the expectation that software can be predictably and uniformly executed like other disciplines.
+When we draw parallels between other engineering practices and software, we underplay these variables and as such create the expectation that software can be predictably and uniformly executed like other disciplines.